 • The engines are more responsive with sudden applications of throttle.

+The following information has been provided by Volvo Trucks North America.
+While some of this information is specific to Volvo products, the DPF concepts and process are applicable to most makes.
 The examples shown are for Volvo trucks.
 However, other manufacturers follow many of the same procedures, with perhaps slightly different terminology.
 This information is not intended to be a legal document or to be used as official EPA information or instructions.
 Not responsible for omissions, errors or legal content.
 Copyright 2013 Volvo Trucks North America.
 Arrow Truck Sales, Inc.